NREL/TITANIC/README.md

 #Requirements
 1. MATLAB.
+2. Sense of humor.

 #Download
 Click on the "Download ZIP" button on the lower right of this page.

 #Installing and using the scripts
 1. Unpack the .zip file.
-You will find scripts, sample data, and a dummy directory structure representing local data and a web server.
+You will a directory structure as follows:
-2. Open `AdminCodeTester.m`.
-3. Change `C:\blah\` to the path to the directory you just created.
-4. Add a directory at the root, called `webserver`.
+  1. `firstlook` and `helper_files` contain code.
+  2. `/local/MetData/M5Twr` contains raw test data.
+  3. `webserver` represents a web server.
 This will be your pseudo web output, corresponding to the archives at http://wind.nrel.gov/MetData/135mData/M5Twr/
+3. Open `AdminCodeTester.m`.
+  1. Change `C:\blah\`, etc to the path to the directory you just created.
-4. Run the first few cells to set your paths.
+  2. Run the first few cells to set your paths.
-5. Try each cells in order.
+6. Try each cells in order.
 Each calls different scripts:
   1. `TowerRunAnalysis.m`: read in a raw data file and analyse the data.
-Push results to file in the directory.
+Push results to file in the directory, and push files to the web.
   2. `TowerPlotSummaryData.m`: create summaries of data for arbitrary periods.
   3. `TowerDeleteCorruptData.m`: check the web archive for damaged files
   4. `TowerExportMonthlyData.m`: export summaries of data as .txt and matlab files to a web server